rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 A truthful witness saves lives, but one who breathes out lies is deceitful. ^1425

-In the fear of the Lord one has strong confidence, and his children will have a refuge. ^1426
+In the fear of the LORD one has strong confidence, and his children will have a refuge. ^1426

-The fear of the Lord is a fountain of life, that one may turn away from the snares of death. ^1427
+The fear of the LORD is a fountain of life, that one may turn away from the snares of death. ^1427

 In a multitude of people is the glory of a king, but without people a prince is ruined. ^1428